 Blackburn Farm uses only carefully selected professionals to provide expert veterinary, blacksmith and nutritional care.

 Dr. William A. Fishback has been in charge of our reproductive veterinary work for more than a decade.
 A senior partner with Hagyard, Davidson, McGee, Dr. Fishback’s experience, expertise and dedication make him an invaluable asset during the long hours of the breeding season.

 Blacksmith Victor Zambrano plays a vital role in helping us raise horses that go on to become sound, durable runners.
 Victor visits every three weeks to make sure that the foals, weanlings and yearlings are always well trimmed to promote proper development.

-We work closely with Triple Crown Nutrition, Inc., individually monitoring growth patterns, and ensuring that all horses receive the proper nutrition necessary for optimum health.
-All horses receive a balanced diet of natural grazing, hay and Triple Crown Growth formula providing protein, essential amino acids, vitamins, macro minerals, trace minerals, bacteria and enzymes.
+We work closely with Hallway Feeds, individually monitoring growth patterns, and ensuring that all horses receive the proper nutrition necessary for optimum health.
+All horses receive a balanced diet of natural grazing, hay and Hallway Feeds formula providing protein, essential amino acids, vitamins, macro minerals, trace minerals, bacteria and enzymes.

 Blackburn Farm is a full-service mare care facility and welcomes the opportunity to help you build a breeding program or enhance the one you already have.

 Stallion selection is one of the most important decisions a mare owner will make each year.
 Whether you're breeding for the sales or to race, we can help you maximize the potential of your mare to produce foals of which you'll be proud.
 No stallions stand at Blackburn Farm.
 Therefore, we have no bias toward any particular bloodlines or any agenda we want to promote, leaving us free to assist you in every price range.